ezraozaki/ezraozaki.github.io/_posts/2018-04-18-NEC-IHS-Ending-The-Cycle-of-Homelessness.markdown

 <br>
 **CLIENT** <br>
-[The institute for Human Services](https://ihshawaii.org/) is a non-profit organization that aims to "create and offer tailored solutions for those in crisis, and nurture homeless people toward greater self-direction and responsibility." <br>
+[The Institute for Human Services](https://ihshawaii.org/) is a non-profit organization that aims to "create and offer tailored solutions for those in crisis, and nurture homeless people toward greater self-direction and responsibility." <br>

 <br>